ayoayco/ayoayco/README.md

 💪 Currently busy being a [Frontend dev consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)

-🌱 Works on high-impact projects utilizing web tech, IOT, data viz/insights, remote sensing, & GIS
+🌱 Works on high-impact projects utilizing web technologies, IoT, data viz/insights, remote sensing, & GIS

 🔥 Passions are sustainability, food security, & disaster mitigation and management

 👯 Finds it fun collaborating/maintaining opensource projects, especially ones related to games

 🏆 Global [Innovation Winner](https://blog.angular.io/hack-for-good-6b500f1946a3#36f0) for the Hack for Good with Angular and NativeScript 2019;